 The foundation said the returns on its capital had not grown at the same rate as its costs, and that future winners would receive $1.1m (£700,000).

 Good thing noted infidel and penny-pinching NASA-hater Barack Obama got his Peace Prize back in 2009.
 Continue reading Take Five (Who Has Seen the Windbag edition)

 This whole debt ceiling fight didn’t have to happen.
 It’s never happened before; it didn’t have to happen now.
 It just didn’t.

 Every mom who has ever been at her wit’s end recognizes Barack Obama.
-The president who earlier nagged Congress that it was time for Americans to “eat our peas” finally threw his own peas to the floor and . . . → Read More: TSW #15
+The president who earlier nagged Congress that it was time for Americans to “eat our peas” finally threw his own peas to the floor and banged . . . → Read More: TSW #15

 Now Mr. Obama is using the debt-ceiling debate as a battering ram not to control spending but to command a tax increase.
-We’re told the White House list of immediate budget savings, the ones that matter most because . . . → Read More: TSW #14
+We’re told the White House list of immediate budget savings, the ones that matter most because they . . . → Read More: TSW #14